Last Updated on

 Some patients believe that they can save money or time wearing the Invisalign aligners by not continuing to use them once their teeth are no longer visibly misaligned or crooked.
-It’s important, however, to only stop wearing your aligners once you’ve been given the approval to do so by your orthodontist, as some misalignments aren’t automatically noticeable unless viewed by an orthodontist, which means that your teeth won’t be in their proper position, potentially causing the development of future problems.
+It’s important, however, to only stop wearing your aligners once you’ve been given the approval to do so by your orthodontist.
+This is because some misalignments aren’t automatically noticeable unless viewed by an orthodontist.
+This means that your teeth won’t be in their proper position, potentially causing the development of future problems.
 When using Invisalign, the movements occur rapidly, so you’re going to want to check with your orthodontist on a regular basis to identify whether or not you can stop wearing the aligners.

-As opposed to metal brackets, Invisalign wearers benefit from the fact that there’s no need for a separate procedure to remove the braces, as Invisalign consists entirely of removable trays.
-Once your orthodontist has given you the go-ahead that you can stop wearing your aligners, you can simply remove them and move on to the next phase of treatment, such as wearing a retainer.
+As opposed to metal brackets, Invisalign wearers benefit from the fact that there’s no need for a separate procedure to remove the braces.
+Invisalign consists entirely of removable trays.
+Once your orthodontist has given you the go-ahead that you can stop wearing your aligners.
+You can simply remove them and move on to the next phase of treatment, such as wearing a retainer.
 However, some people who use Invisalign will have been provided with a small amount of resin that’s designed to keep the aligners attached more securely.
-If this is the case with you or your child, this resin will need to be removed, but the accompanying procedure only takes a few minutes to complete.
+If this is the case with you or your child, this resin will need to be removed.
+The accompanying procedure only takes a few minutes to complete.

 What Your Teeth Should Look Like Once Treatment is Completed

 Once you’ve progressed through the Invisalign treatment and are no longer wearing your aligners, your teeth should appear completely straight without any crowding or noticeable gaps.
-No matter what your tooth issue was at the beginning of Invisalign, such as misalignment, crooked teeth, twisted teeth, or crowding, these issues shouldn’t be present in any way, allowing you to smile assuredly with the knowledge that your teeth are straight.
+No matter what your tooth issue was at the beginning of Invisalign, such as misalignment, crooked teeth, twisted teeth, or crowding.
+These issues shouldn’t be present in any way.
+Thus allowing you to smile assuredly with the knowledge that your teeth are straight.

 How Long a Retainer Should Be Worn

-Following the conclusion of your Invisalign treatment, you will most likely be required to wear a retainer in order to keep your teeth from shifting back to their previous and misaligned position.
-Although most patients don’t enjoy the thought of wearing a metal retainer, it’s necessary to do so after treatment because the bones in your jaw have yet to harden after the movements, meaning that they can move back to their old position.
+Following the conclusion of your Invisalign treatment, you will most likely be required to wear a retainer.
+This in order to keep your teeth from shifting back to their previous and misaligned position.
+Although most patients don’t enjoy the thought of wearing a metal retainer, it’s necessary to do so after treatment.
+This is because the bones in your jaw have yet to harden after the movements.
+Meaning that they can move back to their old position.
 As you wear the retainer, these bones will harden, expediting the time in which you will be required to wear the appliance.
 Another added benefit of Invisalign is that you have the option of wearing a metal retainer or clear retainer tray after your initial treatment is complete.